 Related read: Everything You Need To Know About The Trademark Registration Process

 What are the types of Trademark Infringement?

 When investigating trademark infringement in an offline business or an online marketplace, it’s important to understand that there are two categories of infringement:

 - Direct Infringement occurs when a registered trademark’s exclusive rights are used without permission.
 It is a type of trademark infringement under the Trademark Act.
 It includes the following elements:

 - Unauthorised access:

-- It is considered trademark infringement when a trademark is used by someone not authorised by the registered trademark owners.
+- It is considered trademark infringement when a registered mark is used by someone not authorised by the registered trademark owners.